Charles Mackesy: Later life

-Discharged from the NZEF in November 1919, Mackesy returned to his farm.
-In 1921 he expanded his land agency business, opening an office in Auckland.
-In January 1925 he remarried, his first wife having died in August 1920.
-He died before the end of the year of heart failure, survived by his second wife and two sons, a third son having been killed at Gallipoli.
-Mackesy Park in Whangarei is named for him.
+In November 1919, aged 58, Mackesy resigned his commission in the NZEF and returned to his farm and civilian life.
+In 1921, he expanded his land agency business, opening an office in Auckland.
+His wife died in August 1920, and in January 1925 he remarried, but died before the end of the year of heart failure, survived by his second wife and two sons, a third son having been killed at Gallipoli.

+Mackesy Park in Whangārei is named for him.